swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 }
 ```

-Now that we have our plugins set, lets configure the plugin.
-The `nvim-cmp`
+Now we need to configure `nvim-cmp` to take advantage of the auto-completion
+sources.
+Unlike many other plugins, `nvim-cmp` hides many of its inner-workings, so
-plugin hides a lot of the inner workings, so configuring it is a little
+configuring it is a little different from other plugins.
+Specifically, you'll
-different than the other plugins, specifically around keybindings.
-We start out
+notice the differences around setting key-bindings.
+We start out by requiring
-by requiring the module from within its own configuration function and will call
+the module from within its own configuration function and will call the setup
-the setup function explicitly.
+function explicitly.

 ```lua
 {